 A later and much smaller pachyderm is Elephant ‘Willoughby’ who is 5.25” tall and about 5” long.
 Although he was placed into Cybis’ circus category there is nothing in particular in his decoration to indicate that he is a circus elephant.
 He was introduced in 1985 which was the same timeframe as the two other white bisque young African animals shown below.
 His issue price was $195 and he was $250 in 1993.

 The very first Cybis elephant, however, was the Woodlands Elephant Scene from the 1950s.
 No photo is available but it was probably in color and glazed, much like the Woodlands Bear Scene shown in Bulls and Bears.

 Other African wildlife found their way into the Cybis zoo as well.
-This is Baby Rhino ‘Monday’ from 1985 who is 4.5” high and 7” long, an open edition that sold for $110 in 1988.
+This is Baby Rhino ‘Monday’ from 1985 who is 4.5” high and 7” long, a nonlimited edition that sold for $110 in 1988.
 During the mid-1990s he was given the subtitle “After the Party” for on several pricelists.

-The Baby Rhino with Butterfly was probably done for a retail gallery event during the late 1980s.
+The Baby Rhino with Butterfly was probably done for a retail gallery event.

 This is Hippo ‘T.G.I.F.’
-(Thank Goodness It’s Friday) from 1986, an open edition issued at $95.
+(Thank Goodness It’s Friday) from 1986, a nonlimited edition issued at $95.
 He is 5” tall.
 Having done a ‘Monday’ animal the year before, Cybis of course produced a companion piece for Friday!
 On a 1993 price list he was offered together with Rhino ‘Monday’ for a discounted price of $250 for the pair; by the mid 1990s such combo-offers were eliminated.

 Moving from the savannah to the farm we find three different pig sculptures, all from the 1980s.
 The first was Percy the Blue Ribbon Pig in 1981 at $195.
 He is 5.5” high and was an open edition that was retired prior to 1988.